3.5 Traineeships and apprenticeships

 The vocational training programmes in technical secondary education offer two completion certificates:

-- Certificate of professional competence (DAP; Diplôme d'aptitude professionnelle) which prepares the participant for immediate entry into professional life
+- Certificate of professional competence (DAP; Diplôme d'aptitude professionnelle) prepares the participant for immediate entry into professional life

-- Professional competence diploma (CCP; Certificat de capacité professionnelle) that also prepares for direct entry into professional life but also opens up the opportunity for further studies (master craftsman or higher technical studies).
+- Professional competence diploma (CCP; Certificat de capacité professionnelle) also prepares for direct entry into professional life but also opens up the opportunity for further studies (master craftsman or higher technical studies).

 Adult apprenticeship as well as some of the programmes offered by other training institutions (e.g. chambers, private institutions) also lead to these certificates.